Japan Residential Property Prices 2020–2025

 National Condo Median ¥/m² — FY2020 to FY2025

-Median · 3-year rolling window · MLIT reinfolib
+Median · annual values by fiscal year · MLIT reinfolib

 Prefecture Rankings